 It took only minutes to reach the actual high point.
 Right away, Otter Lake, Azurite Lake, Locket Lake, and Tahl Lake stood out as they glistened in the afternoon sun.
 But what felt more surreal was seeing the first part of the Alpine Lakes High Route.

-Silver Eagle Peak and Bald Eagle Peak made up the dramatic landscape to the north.
-Then on the other side of Necklace Valley were my following two goals–La Bohn Peak and Mount Hinman.
+Silver Eagle Peak and Bald Eagle Peak comprised the dramatic landscape to the north.
+My two other goals were on the other side of Necklace Valley: La Bohn Peak and Mount Hinman.
 But I needed to make my way over to La Bohn Gap first.

 See more trip photos here.